High Security Environment

 sudo pritunl set app.web_systemd true

-After restarting the Pritunl service run the command below to verify the systemd service is active.
+After the service has completed startup run the command below to verify the systemd service is active.

 sudo systemctl status pritunl-web